 Throughout the afternoon, Williams’ poems encouraged us to “hack into” everything from “dietary sustenance” to “capitalism, the relation of free labor and slavery,” and asked all the big “what if?” questions — political, social, and psychological.

-The summit concluded with a group forum, moderated by Vartanian, who read questions previously submitted online and leading the discussion.
+The summit concluded with a group forum, moderated by Vartanian, who read questions previously submitted online and lead the discussion.
 Manning and Tolokonnikova stressed the importance of thinking less about yourself and more about people who are more vulnerable than you are, and particularly supporting prisoners.
 “Find a prisoner and write to them!”
 Manning encouraged the audience.
 Williams answered a question about finding joy in art and politics with, “I think of dancing,” and Manning noted that she likes finding small joys in unexpected places.
 Even while in prison, she would find joy in catching a glimpse of the changing seasons through the razor wire or dancing to a tune she found on the radio.
 “Political work is joyful,” Tolokonnikova added.

 Together with finding joy, the overarching themes of the importance of community support and finding hope pervaded the whole summit.
 “Everyone has hope.
 You just need to find it,” Manning said.
 (And, although no one pointed it out, Tolokonnikova’s first name, Nadezhda, literally means “hope” in Russian.)
 As for ways of fighting back, Williams had the best answer.
 “The fight we’re fighting didn’t begin in our lifetime.
 There are genealogies of resistance,” Williams explained.
 “Educate yourself,” he continued.
 “Read everything about a topic, and find out what’s said about that topic, even outside of this country.”
 The summit proved to be more than just a collection of talks; it was a call to action.